 |School||UCSF School of Medicine|

-Currently, he wears five hats:
+Currently, he wears three hats:

 1. Director of the “Problem-Based Learning” curriculum at the UC Berkeley—UCSF Joint Medical Program,